Survivor Croatia

-Survivor Croatia is a Croatian reality game show based on the international Survivor format.
+Survivor Croatia is a Croatian reality game show television series based on the international Survivor format.
 Following the premise of other versions of the Survivor format, the show features a group of contestants, referred to as "castaways" as they are marooned in an isolated location.
 The castaways must provide food, water, fire, and shelter for themselves.
 The contestants compete in various challenges for rewards and immunity from elimination.
 The contestants are progressively eliminated from the game as they are voted off the island by their fellow castaways, or eliminated through challenges.
 The final castaway remaining is awarded the title of "Sole Survivor" and the grand prize (700,000HRK in season 1, €50,000 in season 2).

 The series first aired on HRT 2 in 2005 with the title Survivor: Odisejev otok.
 It was cancelled the same year.
 In 2012, the fourth season of Survivor Srbija was broadcast on the Croatian channel RTL Televizija and serves as the second Croatian season of Survivor.
 The third season, a pan-regional season, premiered March 14, 2022 on Nova TV in Croatia.